juniormayhe/AutomaticShutdown/README.md

-# AutomaticShutdown
-Allow IT administrators to quickly deploy a Windows shutdown policy over a network with a shared configuration file.

 ```
      /\        | |                      | | (_)
     /  \  _   _| |_ ___  _ __ ___   __ _| |_ _  ___